pimatic/pimatic-mail/README.md

 Example:
 --------

-    if it is 08:00 send mail to: "gmail.user@gmail.com" subject:"Good morning!" text:"Good morning Dave!"
+    IF it is 08:00 THEN send mail to: "gmail.user@gmail.com" subject:"Good morning!" text:"Good morning Dave!"